-The Stormwater Fee as adopted increases by 7.4 percent in FY26, which would equal a monthly charge of \$8.22 for the median single-family home in Raleigh.
+The Stormwater Fee is proposed to increase by 7.4 percent in FY26, which would equal a monthly charge of \$8.22 for the median single-family home in Raleigh.
 The increase continues to support operations, stormwater maintenance projects as well as the Raleigh Rainwater Rewards program.
-The typical homeowner would experience a \$0.57 monthly or \$7.00 per year fee increase from the FY25 adopted budget.
+The typical homeowner would experience a \$0.57 fee increase per month.